Personal Loans

 Are there fees for debt consolidation loans?

 Some lenders may charge an origination fee for a debt consolidation loan, which is typically deducted from the loan amount.
-Other potential fees for personal loans include late fees or prepayment penalties for early payoff.
+Other potential fees for personal loans could include late fees.

 Can I still use my credit cards after consolidating?